An Aruba AP running ArubaOS has provisioning parameters that can be configured manually through a console connection.

 • run boot to boot the AP once you’re done making changes

-• console password is defined in the ap system-profile. to check it, on controller run encrypt disable and then check ap system-profile show ap system-profile <profile>
+• The console password is defined in the ap system-profile.
+To check it, on controller run encrypt disable and then check ap system-profile show ap system-profile <profile>

 Changelog